buivansao/sql-injection/readme.md

 ## Install

-Execute `composer` to check dependencies and generate the needed autoload code.
+Execute `composer install` to check dependencies and generate the needed autoload code.
 That will create the corresponding `vendor/`folder.

 Execute `php -S localhost:8080` to launch a local HTTP server listening in port 8080.

 Using your browser, access [http://localhost:8080/findStudent.php](http://localhost:8080/findStudent.php) to access the vulnerable Find Student app.